alriffaud/holbertonschool-simple_shell/README.md

 To compile the shell, use the following command:

-gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o shell

 ## Files and functions